 The Environmental Management System (EMS) provides EPCOR Water Treatment Plants with an overarching set of standards and procedures that support operational activities and address environmental risks associated with operating the system.
 We've integrated the EMS with the Occupational Health & Safety Management System requirements to ensure that all risks/hazards, both to the environment and to workers, are addressed for each operational area.
 The systems are audited every year and action plans are implemented.

 The Operations Program for the Edmonton Waterworks is comprised of plans, operational philosophies and procedures used by staff to manage the waterworks system.
 This ensures consistent production and reliable delivery of high quality drinking water while reducing environmental impacts.
-The Operations Program overview document is a requirement of the EnviroVista Approval and is an integral component of the Edmonton Waterworks’ Environmental Management System (EMS) accredited under ISO 14001.
+The Operations Program is also a key component of the Approval to Operate that is issued by Alberta Environment and Parks.
 A team of subject matter experts from across EPCOR Water Canada collaborate throughout the year to keep the Operations Program up to date and changes to the Operations Program are reviewed annually by management.
-The first Operations Program was released on December 31, 2012.
-The most recent revisions to the Operations Program were completed on February 28, 2016 and included: